LARES (satellite): Scientific goals

 The main scientific target of the LARES mission is the measurement of the Lense–Thirring effect with an accuracy of about 1%, according to principal investigator Ignazio Ciufolini and the LARES scientific team, but the reliability of that estimate is contested.

 In contrast, a recent analysis of 3.5 years of laser-ranging data reported a claimed accuracy of about 4%.
 Critical remarks appeared later in the literature.

 Beyond the project's key mission, the LARES satellite may be used for other tests of general relativity as well as measurements in the fields of geodynamics and satellite geodesy.

 LARES 2

 A second satellite, LARES 2, was launched into orbit on 13 July 2022 at 13:13:43 UTC on a Vega-C. It was originally due to launch in mid-2021.
 The launch was delayed to mid-2022 due to continuing impacts from the COVID-19 pandemic.

 LARES 2 may improve the accuracy of the frame-dragging effect measurement to 0.2%.
+Concerns about the actual possibility of reaching this goal were raised.
 LARES 2 is made of a nickel alloy instead of a tungsten alloy.